 |Journal||Nottingham French Studies|

 |Early online date||1 Jun 2020|

 FingerprintDive into the research topics of 'Convenient and Conditional Humanitarianism: Evacuating French and French-Jewish Children to Switzerland during the Second World War'.
 Together they form a unique fingerprint.

-- Department of History, English, Linguistics and Music - Head of Research - Holocaust Education and Learning Centre
+- Department of Communication & Humanities - Head of Research and Partnerships at Holocaust Centre North

 - Centre for Health Histories